Select Page

 Psychologists once believed that only bigoted people used stereotypes.
 Now the study of unconscious bias is revealing the unsettling truth: we all use stereotypes, all the time, without knowing it. ~Annie Murphy Paul, author

 Some fascinating research shows the impact of unconscious bias: raters were given resumes of job applicants to assess.
-Each resume was identical—everyone had the same work history, accomplishments, activities, etc. The only difference was in the name (some masculine, others feminine), and marital and parental status of the applicant.
+Each resume was identical—everyone had the same work history, accomplishments, activities, etc.

 The result?